stephane-tessier/99robots-header-footer-code-manager/readme.txt

 * Manage which posts or pages the script loads
 * Supports custom post types
 * Supports ability to load only on a specific post or page, or latest posts
-* Control where exactly on the page the script is loaded - head, footer, before content, or after content
+* Control where exactly on the page the script is loaded - head, , after opening body tag, footer, before content, or after content
 * Script can load only on desktops or mobile.
 Enable or disable one or the other.
 * Use shortcodes to manually place the code anywhere
 * Label every snippet for easy reference